Science, Agriculture - Food

 Know-how and skills

-Knowledge and understanding of the molecular mechanisms underlying the relationship between a plant and its biotic environment
+Knowledge and understanding of the molecular mechanisms underlying the relationships between a plant and its biotic environment

-In addition, although oriented towards the study of biotic interactions, by the end of this course students will also have acquired skills in the main thematic fields ranging from physiology to genetics, epigenetics and plant improvement.
+In addition, although focused on the study of biotic interactions, at the end of this course, students will also have acquired skills in key subject areas ranging from physiology to genetics, epigenetics, and plant breeding.

-Skills in the use of current research tools (statistics, modeling, database management, etc.) will also be acquired.
+Skills in the use of current research tools will also be acquired (statistics, modeling, database management, etc.).

 Read more